-- Grooming feathers isn’t too complicated – just time-consuming.
-The most important things to consider involve how to monitor all of the things that feathers hide: tendons and ligaments, lower leg skin, the coronary band.
+Grooming feathers isn’t too complicated – just time-consuming.
+The most important things to consider involve how to monitor all of the things that feathers hide: tendons and ligaments, lower leg skin, and the coronary band.
 Clipping is optional, and some horses may benefit from a tidy lower leg with less feathering.

 - When there is a lot of feathering on your horse’s legs, it’s more challenging to do a daily leg inspection.
 Heat and swelling from a tendon injury can be hidden, and you might not see new wind puffs.

 - You may also face a bit of a challenge delivering ice therapy to your horse’s legs, in which case I suggest wetting the leg and feathers to help the cold goodness reach its target.

-- The hair around the pasterns and fetlocks is also a great way for scratches to remain partially hidden.
+- The hair around the pasterns and fetlocks is also an excellent way for scratches to remain partially hidden.
 The extra feather hair can retain moisture on the skin, making skin issues more likely.
 It’s also harder to apply medications through all of that hair.

 - The top of your horse’s hoof is also covered a bit.
 Be sure to lift the hair and inspect the coronary band and heel bulbs daily.
-This is areas are the first to show cuts, scrapes, and quarter cracks.
+These areas are the first to show cuts, scrapes, and quarter cracks.
 You can sometimes prevent some quarter cracks from traveling down the hoof if you can catch it when it’s just on top of the coronary band.

 This horse, standing guard at Buckingham Palace, has his feathers trimmed.
-This makes grooming and care a little easier.
+This makes grooming and leg care a little easier.

 - Your horse should be on a well-balanced diet to maintain some healthy hair-growing habits.
 Omega 3 fatty acids support healthy skin and coat.

 - Clean and protect the hair with a gentle shampoo and your choice of detanglers.
 This will help to repel stains and keep knots out of the feathers.
 You may be experimenting with some products, as residues can be irritating and attractive to dirt.
 You can also use stain removal sprays to spot-treat dirty areas.